 The valuation officer may alter the value if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
-Full details on your rights of appeal are available from the Valuation Office Agency.
+The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong, through the reformed Check, Challenge, Appeal (CCA) process.
+Full details on the CCA process are available from the Valuation Office Agency or from www.gov.uk .
 Your billing authority can only backdate any business rates rebate to the date from which any change to the list is to have effect.

 Further information about the grounds on which appeals may be made and the process for doing so can be found on the www.gov.uk website or obtained from your local valuation office.